Huddersfield: Art

 Huddersfield Art Gallery occupies the top floor of the library at Princess Alexandra Walk.
-It has an extensive collection featuring Francis Bacon, L.S.
+It has an extensive collection, featuring Francis Bacon, L.S.
 Lowry and Henry Moore, as well as significant regional artists.
 It has other halls for its temporary exhibitions for established and emerging artists.

 Ian Berry was born in Netherton, Huddersfield and was educated in the town and went to Greenhead College and is internationally renowned for his art using only denim jeans and was named as one of the top 30 artists under 30 in the world in 2013.
-In 1996 aged 11 he won the Huddersfield Daily Examiner 125th Birthday competition that saw his design printed on to mugs, tea towels and posters.
+In 1996, aged 11, he won the Huddersfield Daily Examiner 125th Birthday competition that saw his design printed on to mugs, tea towels and posters.

 Festivals

 Huddersfield Festival of Light takes place annually in December, usually in the town centre adjacent to the railway station.
 Each year there is a performance by a theatre company.
 The finale is a firework display.
 The 2007 show was performed by French company Plasticiens Volants, which used large inflatable sea creatures in a parade through the streets as they told the story of 'Pearl'.
 The 2005 and 2008 performances were by the Valencian artists Xarxa Teatre.

-The 2010 festival featured Belgian company Company Tol and their suspension act – Corazon de Angeles (Angels' Heart) and ended on 5 December with fireworks in St. George's Square.
+The 2010 festival featured Belgian company Company Tol and their suspension act – Corazon de Angeles (Angels' Heart) and ended on 5 December with fireworks in St George's Square.

 Huddersfield has a long-established Saint Patrick's Day Parade on c.
 17 March.

-Huddersfield Caribbean Carnival in mid-July, begins with a procession from the Hudawi Cultural Centre in Hillhouse, through the town centre to Greenhead Park where troupes display their costumes on stage.
+Huddersfield Caribbean Carnival, in mid-July, begins with a procession from the Hudawi Cultural Centre in Hillhouse, through the town centre to Greenhead Park where troupes display their costumes on stage.
 Caribbean food, fairground rides and various stalls and attractions are available.
 A "young blud" stage presents Hip Hop, UK garage, RnB and bassline.

-The Huddersfield Literature Festival is held annually in the town, and features author events, creative writing classes and poetry nights, and sometimes creative writing competitions.
+The Huddersfield Literature Festival is held annually in the town; it features author events, creative writing classes and poetry nights, and sometimes creative writing competitions.

-Since 2016 the town has a growing one-day Onwards Festival for music and arts.
+Since 2016, the town has a growing one-day Onwards Festival for music and arts.
 It celebrates local music, art, food and drink.
 Its spirit is organisation like a pub crawl, moving between venues to experience different tastes of culture.
 Its first year saw 10 live music acts, an exhibition and some live art performances, with payment for the later events.